 Before we go any further, let’s first outline what is needed for a touchscreen experience.

 Firstly, there is the physical touchscreen which people touch and interact with and then you also need a PC to run the software that displays the visual experience on the screen.

 The second part is the visual experience, so what you see and interact with on screen and this experience needs to be run by software and there are different applications that do this.

 Thirdly, that same visual experience needs to be created in the first place and again there are different software applications (here’s a blog we’ve written on the software used to create touchscreen experiences) out there to develop touchscreen experiences.

 A good analogy is your PC and monitor at work that you browse the internet with.
 The monitor would be the touchscreen, the PC has all the software that displays on the monitor and the webpage is the visual experience you interact with.
 Then that webpage has been created either by being coded in HTML or a special application has been used to create it.

-So, broadly speaking a touchscreen experience can be broken down into the three parts mentioned above and each has an associated cost.
+So, you’re hoping to develop a touchscreen experience for an event or an exhibition, or perhaps you’d like an interactive experience for a customer sales suite?
+But you’re unsure how much it will cost.
+Broadly speaking a touchscreen experience can be broken down into the three parts mentioned above and each has an associated cost.

 There will be a huge difference in cost depending on factors that we’ll highlight below.
 It won’t cover everything, but we’ll be able to give you a reasonable idea of your investment.
 One other factor to consider is whether you get an agency to create the touchscreen experience for you or if you develop it internally, this will have a big impact on your costs.